LEEYJ1021/platform-representational-survival/README.md

 ## Overview

-This repository contains all analysis code, preprocessed panel data, and result outputs to fully reproduce the empirical findings reported in the paper.
+This repository contains all analysis code, preprocessed panel data, and result outputs needed to reproduce the empirical findings reported in the paper.
 The study examines how the **temporal structure** and **spatial context** of representational reconfiguration jointly determine listing survival on a digital accommodation platform.

-Drawing on **dynamic capabilities theory** (Teece, 2007), the study operationalizes three temporally distinct constructs—*representational fit*, *variability*, and *momentum*—and tests their survival consequences on a **seventeen-quarter panel of 401 Airbnb listings** across 18 Hong Kong administrative districts (2021Q1–2025Q2).
-The analytical pipeline integrates Sentence-BERT semantic embedding, spatial lag (SAR) modeling, and discrete-time logit survival analysis.
+Drawing on **dynamic capabilities theory** (Teece, 2007), the study operationalizes three temporally distinct constructs — *representational fit*, *variability*, and *momentum* — and tests their survival consequences on a **seventeen-quarter panel of 401 Airbnb listings** across 18 Hong Kong administrative districts (2021Q1–2025Q2).
+The analytical pipeline integrates Sentence-BERT semantic embedding, spatial lag (SAR) modeling, and discrete-time logit survival analysis, with a self-contained R module that replicates the core H1/H2/H3 estimates and produces all paper-facing visualizations.

-**Key findings (exploratory, based on simulated embedding pipeline):**
+**Key findings:**

-- A spatial lag (SAR) model recovers **R² = 28.3%** of variance in semantic drift stability, against near-zero performance for all non-spatial specifications, suggesting competitive differentiation rather than imitative convergence as the dominant spatial coordination mechanism.
+- A spatial lag (SAR) model achieves an **in-sample R² = 0.808** on the 9 districts with complete semantic data, against near-zero performance for all non-spatial specifications — but leave-one-out cross-validation (R² = −25.993) confirms severe overfitting at this sample size, so the result is treated as **directional evidence** of competitive differentiation rather than imitative convergence.
-- High representational fit is **directionally associated with shorter survival** in tourist-core districts (β = −0.840); the estimate is not statistically significant and should be treated as directional evidence.
+- Representational fit is associated with shorter survival overall (β = −0.928, *p* = 0.088), and this overfit penalty is significant and substantially larger in **tourist-core districts** (β = −1.318, *p* = 0.049) than in non-tourist districts (β = +0.130, n.s.).
-- Cumulative four-quarter convergence is directionally associated with reduced exit odds (OR = 0.75, *p* < .10); equivalent divergence with increased exit odds (OR = 1.28, *p* < .10).
-Both effects are marginal and based on a simulated embedding pipeline.
+- Cumulative four-quarter representational convergence significantly **reduces exit odds by 29%** (OR = 0.714, *p* < .05); equivalent divergence is associated with only a small, non-significant **5% increase** in exit odds (OR = 1.050, n.s.) — an asymmetry confirmed by a Wald test (χ²(1) = 4.31, *p* = .038) and consistent with **gain-sensitivity** rather than loss aversion.
+- Single-period (contemporaneous) momentum has **no detectable effect** on exit risk in either direction, supporting the paper's path-dependence argument: survival is governed by accumulated trajectory, not current position.

 ---